Chamindu36/Chamindu36/README.md

   <h2>About Me</h2>
 </div>

 - :telescope: Hi there!

-I'm a Technical lead/ Full stack and Cloud solutions Developer with 4+ years of experience in the industry.
-I have a passion for building high-quality, scalable, and user-friendly applications.
-My expertise lies in Java, AWS, ReactJs, Node.js and Go technologies and I have a proven track record of delivering successful projects.
-I'm constantly learning and staying up-to-date with the latest advancements in my field.
-Feel free to take a look at my portfolio and connect with me on LinkedIn.
-I'm always open to new opportunities and would love to hear from you!
+I am a Technical Lead and Full Stack/Cloud Solutions Developer with over 4 years of industry experience.
+I specialize in creating high-quality, scalable, and user-friendly applications.
+My technical expertise spans a wide range of technologies, including Java, AWS, ReactJS, Node.js, and Go.
+I have a strong track record of successfully delivering projects that meet and exceed client expectations.

+I am passionate about continuous learning and staying current with the latest industry advancements.
+Please feel free to explore my portfolio and connect with me on LinkedIn.
+I am always open to new opportunities and would love to hear from you!

 <br>